moqui/SimpleScreens/document/shipment/Shipment Status Reference.md

 Items for the shipment have been packed into final packaging and packages have been weighed, etc.

+For outgoing shipments this triggers creating an outgoing (receivable/sales) invoice for items not already billed.

 #### Shipped

 The shipment has been picked up by the Carrier or loaded onto a delivery truck.